daniel-thompson/poplar-usbstick/README.md

 Just type `make`.

-See overlay/root/README.md for instructions on how to use the resulting image.
+See [installer README](overlay/root/README.md) for instructions on how to use the resulting image.